 Goodwin University is recognized as a leading criminal justice school in Connecticut.
 Here, we have multiple programs focused on the criminal justice system – at the associate and bachelor’s degree level:

 - Public Safety and Security (Bachelor’s Degree)

-Students in Goodwin’s Criminal Justice programs have participated in internships with the American Red Cross; Cheshire Correctional Institute; Community Court at Hartford; Community Partners in Action; Connecticut Adult Probation; the Department of Emergency Management and Homeland Security; the Department of Emergency Services and Public Protection; the Department of Health; fire department; police departments; and the Connecticut court system.
+Each program offers the chance to work alongside real professionals within the criminal justice system.
+Students in Goodwin’s criminal justice programs have participated in internships with the American Red Cross; Cheshire Correctional Institute; Community Court at Hartford; Community Partners in Action; Connecticut Adult Probation; the Department of Emergency Management and Homeland Security; the Department of Emergency Services and Public Protection; the Department of Health; fire department; police departments; and the Connecticut court system.

 If you are interested in a criminal justice career in Connecticut, you can start your journey right here at Goodwin.
 Learn more today by calling 800-889-3282 or requesting more information online.